 TRX40 | 16 | Workstation |

-Also Read: How to Check How Many PCIe Lanes Do I Have?
+Also Read: How to Check How Many PCIe Lanes I Have?

 The PCIe version of the lanes and the slots also affect the price of the motherboard.

-Having newer PCIe version can drastically improve the performance of the connected devices.
-With every new PCIe version, the per lane transfer rate of the slots doubles.
+A newer PCIe version can drastically improve the performance of the connected devices.
+With every new PCIe version, the per-lane transfer rate of the slots doubles.

-This means that you can install newer and more demanding devices in the PCIe slots.
+This means installing newer and more demanding devices in the PCIe slots.

 Version | x1 (GB/s) | x2 (GB/s) | x4 (GB/s) | x8 (GB/s) | x16 (GB/s) |